Kellen-Linse/PostgreSQL_Notes/5_Aggregation_of_Records/index.md

 ![agg](../resources/agg.JPG)

+- Aggregate functions are used either by themselves or in combination with GROUP BY statements.
 - We use aggregate functions in the select statement.
   - We pass in the column we wish to aggregate to the aggregate function after the `SELECT` keyword.
   - **Can be thought of like .reduce() in JavaScript**